 |average rate (pay)|

-In incentive pay situations, the amount of pay an operator earned per hour over a specified period of time.
-Often used to determine pay when operator is required to do indirect work or perform an unappealing or difficult job that cannot be paid on a piece rate or incentive pay basis.
+In incentive-pay situations, the amount of pay an operator earned per hour over a specified period of time.
+Often used to determine pay when an operator is required to do indirect work or perform an unappealing or difficult job that cannot be paid on a piece rate or incentive-pay basis.

-Example: Operator earned $2,200 in incentive pay during a reference period in the past that included 200 hours on incentive jobs.
-This sets his official average rate to $11/hour.
-Today he is asked to work on a job where he knows he will be inefficient because he has to use an alternate raw material.
-The supervisor agrees in advance that the operator will be paid his average rate ($11/hour) regardless of his actual productivity on this job.
+Example: Janice earned $2,200 in incentive pay during a reference period in the past that included 200 hours on incentive jobs.
+This sets her official average rate to $11/hour.
+Today she is asked to work on a job where she knows she will be inefficient because she has to use an alternate raw material.
+The supervisor agrees in advance that the operator will be paid her average rate ($11/hour) regardless of her actual productivity on this job.

 |AWOL (absent without leave) |

-An automatically computed status when (1) the Operator is scheduled to be at work but has not timed in, and (2) Supervisor/HR have not entered any absence code for the day.
-The computer inserts an AWOL record to draw attention to the lack of information about the Operator's whereabouts.
+An automatically computed status when 1) an operator is scheduled to be at work, but has not timed in, and 2) the supervisor has not entered an absence code for the day.
+The computer inserts an AWOL record to draw attention to the lack of information about the operator's whereabouts.

 Example: Ted Curtis is not at work and has not called in.
-Since nobody knows why he is absent, Ted is AWOL.
+Because nobody knows why he is absent, Ted is AWOL.

 The amount of work ready and waiting at a workpoint, often measured in hours.

-Example: 3,000 widgets are awaiting the polishing operation, which is the most time-consuming operation in the shop.
-Each widget usually takes 10 minutes, so there is a 30,000 minute backlog.
+Example: Three thousand widgets are awaiting the polishing operation, which is the most time-consuming operation in the shop.
+Each widget usually takes 10 minutes, so there is a 30,000-minute backlog.

 |backout (and reapply)|